CouncilofLorien/counciloflorien.github.io/docs/cards/K/knights-of-the-prince.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _**Unique.**_ _Dunedain._ Four strikes.
 Detainment against hero companies.
 Playable at Anfalas, Belfalas, Lamedon, Lebennin, or Anorien; or at sites in these regions.
-Unless the attack is canceled, all untapped characters in defending company are tapped following this attack.    “...tall men and proud with sea-grey eyes."_ ***---&NoBreak;LotRV***
+Unless the attack is canceled, all untapped characters in defending company are tapped following this attack.    “...tall men and proud with sea-grey eyes."_ ***---&#65279;LotRV***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【10/8】</div>